Using a feature phone in the USA: a brief guide to carrier activation and MVNOs

 Introduction

 Unlike many other places in the world, the USA uses a completely different set of LTE bands for cellular communications, additionally, American carriers impose device restrictions, which may adversely impact uses of feature phones, as they often are heavily locked down to the carriers from which they came originally, or have to be imported.
-This guide simply outlines my experiences dealing with the three major carriers (AT&T, T-Mobile, and Verizon) and general assumptions about regional carriers (such as U.S. Cellular and Viaero Wireless).
+This guide simply outlines my experiences dealing with the three major carriers (AT&T, T-Mobile, and Verizon) and their MVNOs.

 AT&T

-AT&T is potentially the worst provider for feature phone users, given that AT&T enforces a whitelist of devices which may be used on their network (PDF: read the whitelist on KONAT.xyz, mirroring the original on att.com), which impairs the use of feature phones as only a handful of models (mainly AT&T/Cricket branded [in-house] models, US-market Nokias, and rugged/work-oriented devices from manufacturers such as Kyocera).
+AT&T is potentially the worst provider for feature phone users, given that AT&T enforces a whitelist of devices which may be used on their network (PDF: read the February 6, 2024 version of the whitelist on KONAT.xyz, mirroring the original on att.com [note: the original URL may contain an updated version of the document]), which impairs the use of feature phones as only a handful of models (mainly AT&T/Cricket branded [in-house] models, US-market Nokias, and rugged/work-oriented devices from manufacturers such as Kyocera).
 From experience, AT&T's enforcement of the whitelist is generally extremely strict, to the extent that your account may be suspended for using non-whitelisted devices.
+Additionally, even while a device may be whitelisted for usage on AT&T, it may not have features such as Wi-Fi calling or tethering made availible (though these features may work on MVNOs not enforcing the whitelist).

 Cricket Wireless non-whitelisted device warning message displayed on a Latin America-market Nokia 110 4G (TA-1395): note the presence of the "VoLTE" icon in the top lefthand corner, indicating that the device does work with AT&T's implementation of Voice-over-LTE services; it would otherwise be compatible if not for the superfluous whitelist.
 Right click and select "view image in new tab" or your web browser's equivalent to view the above image without scaling applied.